NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Serial property as TXT RR - option 3 {#serialrr3}

-The `serial` property of a member zone is provided by an TXT RRset with a single TXT RR named `serial.<m-unique-N>.zones.$CATZ`.
+The `serial` property of a member zone is provided by a TXT RRset with a single TXT RR named `serial.<m-unique-N>.zones.$CATZ`.
 The TXT RR contains a single RDATA field consisting of the textual representation of the SOA serial number.